 Every foodie should make a pilgrimage to the Basque Country at least once in their lifetime.
 And go with an appetite.
 When I guided one-week tours through the entire region, not a day went by that I didn’t have a fantastic food experience.
-Portugal cuisine is hearty, nurturing fare while Basque cuisine is truly beyond description.
+Portugal cuisine is hearty, nurturing fare I adore while Basque cuisine is almost beyond description.

 Quality is key.
 The Basque people have figured out that premium products result in Michelin-star meals.
 Take care of your food, & it takes care of you.
 Each market or vineyard visit leaves no doubt that people take immense pride in what they do.
 Below are tempranillo grapes from Navarra, tender asparagus for sale at a gourmet grocery store, the red pepper market in Puente la Reina (Aug-Oct only) & more lovely peppers in Bilbao:

-With such an extensive coastline & a complex relationship with the sea, all kinds of creatures from the deep became part of the Basque diet.
+With such an extensive coastline & a complex relationship with the sea, all kinds of creatures from the deep became standard in the Basque diet.
 Styled any number of ways, the preparation of seafood has evolved into something of an art.
 Just drool over oysters on the half shell in St. Jean-de-Luz or grilled fish in Getaria.
-The Basque people & salt-dried cod—bacalau—go hand in hand & remains a popular item (pictured below sitting on veggies, potato purée & olive oil).
+The Basque people & salt-dried cod —bacalao— go hand in hand & remains a popular item.
 But my fave are kokotxas or “cheeks”… they’re really the underpart from the mouth to the gill.
 Cod or hake are the best.
-Because of their high gelatin content, when slowly cooked in olive oil they make their own sauce.
+Because of their high gelatin content, when slowly cooked in olive oil they make their own creamy sauce.
 Simply to die for.

 Have a sweet tooth?
 No worries… the traditional pastry of San Sebastián will do the trick.
 Pantxineta is pastry cream wrapped in crust & topped with almonds: